LandRegistry-Attic/flask-examples/README.md

 |       +-- templates (jinja templates)
 +-- config.py
 +-- manage.py (flask script commands)
-+-- migrations (this app has a database hence migration files are a fine idea)
++-- migrations (this app has a database hence migration files are a fine idea - this contains an example - delete if you are not using a db)
 |        +-- README
 |        +-- alembic.ini
 |        +-- env.py
 |        +-- script.py.mako
 |        +-- versions
 |        |  +-- 32c89b1892d9_.py
-+-- notforprod.db  (this is not in version control and is just a fallback db if you want to mess around with something cheap and cheerful)
 +-- requirements.txt (requirements for this project)
 +-- run.sh (this just calls foreman start)
 +-- run_dev.py (this is handy for local development as you get reload on file changes so you don't have to start/stop for changes)